-The independent estimates by age, sex, race, and Hispanic origin, and for states by selected age groups and broad race categories, are developed using the basic demographic accounting formula whereby the population from the 2010 Census data is updated using data on the components of population change (births, deaths, and net international migration) with net internal migration as an additional component in the state population controls.
+The independent estimates by age, sex, race, and Hispanic origin, and for states by selected age groups and broad race categories, are developed using the basic demographic accounting formula whereby the population from the 2020 Census data is updated using

-3 For further information on CATI and CAPI and the eligibility criteria, please reference U.S. Census Bureau (2019).
+&lt;sup>3 For further information on CATI and CAPI and the eligibility criteria, please reference U.S. Census Bureau (2019).